-12.8 National Council
+14.8 The National Council

-National Council is an integral part of the governance of the overall charity.
-National Council is made up of two representatives from each federation and meets at least once a year.
+The National Council is an integral part of the governance of the overall charity.
+The National Council is made up of two representatives from each federation, the Federation Chairman and Treasurer, and meets at least once a year.
+If a representative is unable to attend they can appoint a deputy.

 The National Council is actively involved in the decision-making processes of the Charity as laid out in our constitution.
 As members and WIs you are represented on the National Council by your two representatives who will put forward thoughts and ideas and vote on proposals based on the experience of you and other members in your federation.
 This is one of the many reasons why it is important for you to regularly engage with and share your thoughts with your federation.

-12.9 NFWI mailings
+14.9 NFWI mailings

-Each year the NFWI sends three or four mailings to every WI Secretary.
+Each year the NFWI send three or four mailings to every WI Secretary.
 Federation Secretaries receive a copy of this and any additional information for federations only.

-12.10 NFWI policies, guidance documents and publications
+14.10 NFWI policies, guidance documents and publications

-All NFWI policies and publications are available to download on My WI.
+All NFWI policies and publications are available to download on My WI here or by going to My WI / Essential Information / WI Policy and Guidance.